-Disney Introduces New ‘Party Pass’ For Entry To All Mickey’s Not-So-Scary Halloween Parties
+Disney Introduces New Party Pass For Entry To All Mickey’s Not-So-Scary Halloween Parties

 - November: 1

-Mickey’s Not-So-Scary Halloween Party is one of the awesome events of the fall season, and many dates usually sell out.
-As of this writing, no party dates have sold out yet and this is likely Disney’s way of also making sure they don’t lose out on too much revenue and fill up the parties a bit more.
+Mickey’s Not-So-Scary Halloween Party is one of the park’s most awesome events of the fall season, and many dates usually sell out.
+As of this writing, no party dates have sold out yet.

+The new concept is likely Disney’s way of also making sure Disney World doesn’t lose out on too much revenue while filling up spaces at the parties a bit more.